Arjun Rampal: 2012–2018: Experimental roles and career setbacks

-2019–present: Streaming ventures
+2019–present: Streaming ventures and resurgence

 Rampal made his OTT debut with Zee5's thriller web series The Final Call (2019), based on the novel I Will Go with You by Priya Kumar.
 He played the leading role of a pilot with mental issues risking the lives of all the passengers onboard.
 His performance in the series received appreciation from audiences and critical acclaim.

 Rampal returned to films after a three-year hiatus in 2021 with the courtroom drama Nail Polish, co-starring Manav Kaul.
 Rampal portrayed a lawyer defending a social activist accused for raping and murdering children and killing others.
 His second release of the year was Aparna Sen's The Rapist, in which he played the main lead alongside Konkona Sen Sharma.
 The film has been nominated for Kim Jiseok award at 26th Busan International Film Festival.

 Rampal was to make his Telugu film debut with Hari Hara Veera Mallu in the role of the Mughal Emperor Aurangzeb, but had dropped out due to other commitments.
-In 2022, Rampal appeared as the antagonist in the action film Dhaakad, his first release in cinema theatres since Paltan.
-In 2023, Rampal eventually made his Telugu debut as the antagonist in Bhagavanth Kesari, which enjoyed a decent run at the box office.
+In 2022, Rampal appeared as the antagonist in the action film Dhaakad, his first release theatrical release since Paltan.
+In 2023, Rampal eventually made his Telugu debut as the antagonist in Bhagavanth Kesari, which enjoyed a decent run at the box-office.
 Rampal continued his antagonistic roles in 2024 with the action film Crakk, which emerged as a box-office bomb.

+In 2025 and 2026, Rampal starred in Aditya Dhar's spy-thriller duology Dhurandhar and Dhurandhar: The Revenge alongside an ensemble cast of Ranveer Singh, Sanjay Dutt, Akshaye Khanna, and R. Madhavan.
+Rampal portrayed Major Iqbal, the secondary antagonist of the first film and the primary antagonist of its sequel.
+His performance, based on Ilyas Kashmiri, was praised and the two films emerged as some of the highest-grossing Indian films of all time.